seanslma/maki/Coding/VBA/Blog/FixCorruptedExcelFile.md

 # How to fix a corrupted Excel file with high CPU usage

-Excel's formula calcuation is multi-threaded and you have a decent computer hardware, but occationally your Excel file will freeze or even without responding for a while.
+Excel's formula calcuation is multi-threaded.
+But in some cases, even you have a decent computer hardware, your Excel file will freeze or be without responding for a while.
 In a even worse case, you have to terminate your Excel applications as it uses all the remaining CPU and you cannot do anything.

 Here we discuss a commonly encountered problem when using Excel and the possible solutions to the issue.

 ## Issues
 At some point, when you open your Excel file for editing, you are frustrated that the Excel file does not allow you do anything.

 Note that sometimes you can open the Excel file.
 But after editing some contents and trying to save the file the Excel became not responding again.
-Even turning off the Calculation option to `Manual` does not help.
+It does not help even turning off the calculation by setting the option to `Manual`.

 Commonly encountered issues include:
 - The Excel became blank and not responding
 - The Excel bottom status showing `Calculating (4 Threads): 0%` for a long time without any progress
+- The Excel CPU usage keeps high for a long time and the Excel uses all the remaining CPU
 - Your Excel file size is large but there is not much data in the worksheets

 These issues can be caused by many factors.
 If this is only related to a specific file and the same issue can be observed on different machines, it's most likely that this file was corrupted.

 ## Solutions
 ### Deleting excessive empty rows with formulas